SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 Default CMS mapping configuration in lazy-loaded modules should be defined in exactly the same fashion as in statically-imported ones.

 Spartacus is able to extract a CMS component mapping configuration from a lazy-loaded feature and use it to resolve component classes and factories covered by the feature.
-That is why it is possible and recommended to use the standard way of providing the default CMS mapping configuration inside a lazy loaded module.
+That is why it is possible and recommended to use the standard way of providing the default CMS mapping configuration inside a lazy-loaded module.
 As a result, the exact same module and library entry point can be imported dynamically or statically, depending on the needs, and it is still possible to overwrite a lazy-loaded CMS configuration from the application level by providing configuration overrides in the application.

 ### Defining Shared-Dependency Modules